MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/CommandLineUtils.md

 # Windows 10 IoT Core Command Line Utils

 Looking to configure some of the settings on your device?
-The below tools are available at your disposable.
+The below tools are available at your disposal.
 Use PowerShell to run these commands after [connecting to your device](../connect-your-device/PowerShell.md).

 > [!NOTE]
 > These tools are not pre-loaded - you will need to include appropriate feature IDs to get these tools in the image.